Ferries from

 There are 2 ferry routes.
 Ferries from Zanzibar to Dar es Salaam and Zanzibar to Mkoani are popular ferry trips from Zanzibar Island to Tanzania.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Zanzibar Island to Tanzania sail approximately 38 times per week and are provided by Zan Fast Ferries.
+Ferries from Zanzibar Island to Tanzania sail approximately 54 times per week with Zan Fast Ferries.

-The Zanzibar Island to Tanzania ferries sail in approximately 1 hour 20 minutes.
+The ferry from Zanzibar Island to Tanzania takes approximately 1 hour 20 minutes.

-Is there a car ferry from Zanzibar Island to Tanzania?
+Can I take my car on the ferry from Zanzibar Island to Tanzania?

-No, currently you can not take a car on the ferry from Zanzibar Island to Tanzania.
+No, you currently cannot take your car on the ferry from Zanzibar Island to Tanzania.

 How far is Zanzibar Island from Tanzania?

-The distance between Zanzibar Island and Tanzania is 36 miles (58km) and 31 nautical miles.
+The distance between Zanzibar Island and Tanzania is approximately 36 miles, 58km or 31 nautical miles.

-How much does a ferry cost from Zanzibar Island to Tanzania?
+How much is the ferry from Zanzibar Island to Tanzania?

 Ferry from Zanzibar to Dar es Salaam

-The Zanzibar to Dar es Salaam ferry ferry sails approximately 20 times weekly with a crossing time of 1 hour 20 minutes.
+The Zanzibar to Dar es Salaam ferry sails approximately 28 times per week, with a crossing time of 1 hour 20 minutes.

 Ferry from Zanzibar to Mkoani

-Zanzibar to Mkoani ferry ferries sail about 5 times weekly with a sailing time of 2 hours.
+Zanzibar to Mkoani ferry ferries sail approximately 6 times per week, with a sailing time of 2 hours.

 How to book ferry tickets from Zanzibar Island to Tanzania

-Book and compare Zanzibar Island Tanzania ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Zanzibar Island to Tanzania ferry tickets, operators, timetables and prices using our Deal Finder.

 Ferries from Zanzibar Island to Tanzania